-- 1. For the purposes of category A minor scheduled line maintenance means any minor scheduled inspection/check up to and including a weekly check specified in the operators approved aircraft maintenance programme.
-For aircraft maintenance programmes that do not specify a weekly check, CAD will determine the most significant check that is considered equivalent to a weekly check. - 2.
-Typical tasks permitted after appropriate task training to be carried out by the category A for the purpose of the category A issuing an aircraft certificate of release to service as specified in MCAR-145.50 as part of minor scheduled line maintenance or simple defect rectification are contained in the following list: - a.
+- a.
 Replacement of wheel assemblies. - b.
 Replacement of wheel brake units. - c.
 Replacement of emergency equipment. - d.
 Replacement of ovens, boilers and beverage makers. - e.
 Replacement of internal and external lights, filaments and flash tubes. - f.
 Replacement of windscreen wiper blades. - g.
 Replacement of passenger and cabin crew seats, seat belts and harnesses. - h.
 Closing of cowlings and refitment of quick access inspection panels. - i.
 Replacement of toilet system components but excluding gate valves. - j.
 Simple repairs and replacement of internal compartment doors and placards but excluding doors forming part of a pressure structure. - k.
-Simple repairs and replacement of overhead storage compartment doors and cabin furnishing items. - 1.
-Replacement of static wicks. - m.
-Replacement of aircraft main and APU aircraft batteries. - n.
+Simple repairs and replacement of overhead storage compartment doors and cabin furnishing items. - I. Replacement of static wicks. - m.
+Replacement of aircraft main and APU aircraft batteries. - Replacement of in-flight entertainment system simple components other than public address.
 Replacement of inflight entertainment system components but excluding public address. - o.
-Routine lubrication and replenishment of all system fluids and gases.

-- p.
-The de-activation only of sub-systems and aircraft components as permitted by the operator's minimum equipment list where such de-activation is agreed by CAD as a simple task. - q.
-Replacement of any other component as agreed by CAD for a particular aircraft type only where it is agreed that the task is simple. - NOTE: This list will be periodically updated in the light of ongoing experience and technological changes.
+Routine lubrication and replenishment of all system fluids and gases. - p.
+The de-activation only of sub-systems and aircraft components as permitted by the operator's minimum equipment list where such de-activation is agreed by CAA as a simple task. - q.
+Inspection for and removal of de-icing/anti-icing fluid residues, including removal/closure of panels, cowls or covers or the use of special tools.